-An attempt will be made to notify the student whose room is being searched.
+An attempt will be made to notify students whose room is being searched.
+Students will have approximately 10 minutes to return to the room.
+Otherwise, the room search will take place in the student's absence.
 All searches will have a minimum of two University officials present during the search process.